Digital transformation is a term to describe the act of using fast-paced or exponential technology to solve problems within a company.

 They want to use fancy technology.
 [Insert here your favorite].
 Blockchain, Artificial Intelligence, or Genetics, without fully understanding how they work.
 Or real-life applications from companies pioneering with the technology.

 According to IDC data research, companies’ spending on digital transformation continues to grow over 10% despite the 2020 events.

 Over 1 trillion dollars will be spent on this globally.
 However, it doesn’t matter how much money your company invests in learning about this.
 If it’s not invested correctly, which takes me to the last point.

 5. Why you cannot learn Digital Transformation in Business School?

-The difference with this topic in particular is that this transforms the company into an innovation machine.
+The difference with this topic, in particular, is that this transforms the company into an innovation machine.

 Innovation can come from any part of the company, including tech-savvies younger people.
-You need to look beyond gender, age, and detect opportunities for their worth and not hierarchy.
+You need to look beyond gender, and age, and detect opportunities for their worth and not hierarchy.

 This is not how most companies work.
 To learn to think like a disruptor, you cannot learn from people following the system.

 Silicon Valley startups and startup founders move faster.
 This is why they are most likely to succeed in their digital transformation efforts.

 […] Digital transformation is not a fad.
 Instead, it is a reality that continually evolves as new digital technologies enter the market.
 Almost every industry has a story to tell about companies that outdid their competitors through leveraging digital technologies.
 Moreover, increasing digitalization has become a disruptive process that’s altering how companies interact, compete, and create value.
 Therefore, companies must learn to innovate and adopt technologies if they are to survive in the market. […]